avanwouwe/citadel-browser-agent/docs/config/index.md

 > **Tip**

 > You can [encode your company logo](/tools/logo-encode.html) **inside a URL**.
 That way you don't have to host it somewhere, and it will show correctly even if the endpoint is temporarily not connected to the internet.
-Be sure to stay under 2-3 Kb; if you have your logo as SVG that is likely easy.
+It is best to stay under 2-3 Kb.
+>
+> **N.B.** SVG logos will render in the browser, but they will not work with OS notifications.
 >{: .tip }

 If you want to go further, you can define: